Dealing with car repairs can be frustrating and stressful and you might find that you can’t even afford to pay the full cost of that repair bill.

 While most people don’t budget for car repairs, it’s still a good idea to set up an emergency savings account that would cover the costs of car-related problems in the near future.

-But what do you do when you don’t have that savings account to cover you when the car breaks down?
+But what do you do when you need your car fixed but have no money or don’t have enough in a savings account to cover you when the car breaks down?

 Here are some options for repairing your car when you can’t actually afford it:

 Talk to the repair shop about any discounts that might be available, or any payment plans that for which you could apply.
 Some repair shops also accept credit cards and might be able to set you up on an affordable monthly payment plan instead of expecting a lump sum payment.
 Do your best to negotiate with the mechanic to create a win-win situation for both parties.